-From the RDP Client use the IP Address of your Windows 10 PC to connect.
+From the RDP Client, use the IP Address of your Windows 10 PC to connect.

-Then, login using your Windows username and password.
+Then, log in using your Windows username and password.

-This way you can access your Microsoft Windows desktop from any operating system or from any device using an RDP Client.
+This way you can access your Microsoft Windows desktop from any operating system or any device using an RDP Client.